tropicsquare/ts-spect-fw/muni/README.md

   ...
 ```

 The `rng` field is used to force masks used in the particular algorithm.
 The `name` of the random number refer to particular mask, e.g. mask for group randomization of scalar.
-The python script than ensures that the masks are pushed into the GRV queue of `spect_iss` in the right order.
-If the `rng` field is not specified or some particular mask is not specified, the script generates random number instate.
+The python script then ensures that the masks are delivered to `spect_iss` in right order.
+If the `rng` field is not specified or some particular mask is not specified, the script then generates random number instate.

-## Log Files
+### Log Files

 Log files are dumped into `<run dir>/logs` directory.